Khao Sok National Park video featuring Khao Sok Lake – courtesy of ContemporaryNomad – View full video here

 The 1800’s

-The first accounts of people living in the area around Khao Sok nationalpark date back to the reign of King Rama II.
+The first accounts of people living in the area around Khao Sok date back to the reign of King Rama II.
 During this time, the Burmese attacked south western coastal towns and many local people fled into the jungle for safety.
 As news spread that the region was rich in animal life, with fertile soil and good rainfall, more people settled here.

 In 1944